 More about Aaron

-Aaron, his wife, Sara, and their five children reside in Chesapeake, Virginia.
+Aaron, his wife, Sara, and their six children reside in Chesapeake, Virginia.
 Aaron and Sara’s children all participate in extracurricular activities, to include soccer, gymnastics, and crew.
 Aaron and his family enjoy trips to the Outer Banks several times a year where they get to spend time with extended family.
 Religion plays a big part in their life and they attend and serve at River Oak Church in Chesapeake.
 In the last few years, Aaron and Sara have opened their home and hearts to foster children from a local department of social services.
 When Aaron isn’t being a lawyer, husband, and father, he enjoys rooting for the New York Yankees, exercising, and doing construction projects around his house.